dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 Error: System.InvalidOperationException: 'Router' cannot find any component with a route for '/myorders'.
 ```

 As you can guess, we will fix this by adding a component to match this route.
-Create a file in the `Pages` folder called `MyOrders.cshtml`, with the following content:
+Create a file in the `Pages` folder called `MyOrders.razor`, with the following content:

 ```html
 @page "/myorders"